FreakySpeedster/freekey-ui-kit/README.md

  9. Badge
  10. Tooltip
  11. Table
- 12. Toast
- 13. Modal
+ 12. Modal
- 14. Loading Skeleton
+ 13. Loading Skeleton
   and many more ..

 All the components are being built as React Functional Components.